hanshasselberg/go-ssh-example/README.md

 ## Running

 Thats how I can run it.
 It assumes that the user names are the same on both hosts.
-Target in this case is a private ip in some cloud.
-The proxy is reachable from your machine:
+The proxy needs to be accessible from your machine and the target only from the proxy:

 ```
-$ go run main.go -proxy 54.247.84.60 -target 10.12.8.7 -user hans
+$ go run main.go -proxy 54.0.0.1 -target 10.0.0.1 -user hans
 ```